hkgarcia/prsk-difficulty-clustering/data/svg_data.md

     - Method B: Linear interpolation inside a bar
         - If a bar has zero beat lines or notes outside a beat-region, we approximate
             - Time = linear mapping from bar top to bar bottom

+Now, we are ready to compute our features.

+7. Create synthetic beat grid as a normalized timeline for each bar (which we use for PCA and clustering later).
+Here, we divide each bar into fraction (layers) such as quarter notes or eigth notes.
+Then, we calculate how many notes appear in each of these layers relative to the total notes in the bar.
+    - Normalized and scaled note times to ensure accurate and consistent data.

+8. Compute notes per second feature using note times, song duration, etc. Calculate statistics (min, max, average, variance).

+9. Compute q-layer ratios using synthetic beat grid.

+10. Compute tempo features for song using BPM.

+After computation, we are now ready for the data analysis!